pciet/wichess/README.md

 ## Project Status

 Wisconsin Chess is a work in progress.
-It was inspired by one of the ideas I researched after quitting my tech job to persue solo entrepreneurship in spring 2014.
+It was inspired by one of the ideas I researched after quitting my tech job to pursue solo entrepreneurship in spring 2014.
 Coding began partway through 2017 and a first version was completed during the start of 2018 (see the v0.1 git tag), but the project was shelved then.

 During 2020 I've had the opportunity to work on it again.
 Version 0.2 is a massive improvement and is currently in an alpha state as I continue to make it more fun, unbreakable, and valuable.